 - Use quality minced garlic in a jar to save time or look in the produce section for fresh minced.

-Let’s talk about the veggie Broccolini.
+Let’s talk about the veggie, Broccolini.
 Some of you are already familiar with the veggie named Broccolini; others are thinking to themselves, What?
 Does she mean Broccoli?
-NO worries friends I am actually talking about two different veggies that are similar and simultaneously different at the same time.
+NO worries friends, I am talking about two different vegetables that are similar and simultaneously different at the same time.

 What is Broccolini?